 The Gospel of Jesus!
 The story of his life, death, burial, resurrection and ascension.

-It’s what Donald needs.
-It’s what Hillary needs.
+It’s what Trump needs.
+It’s what Biden needs.
 It’s what we all need.
 Only then will we see the divide that so desperately exists between us disappear.
 Until that happens, it’s a necessary divide that separates believers from unbelievers, truth from lies, evil from righteousness, that can only be erased by the cross.
 To ignore, or blur those lines is to disregard the greatest move and sacrifice ever made in the history of mankind.